parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 If you're reading this and are wondering what to do to protect yourself, skip ahead to the [The Way Forward](#the-way-forward) section.

-If you run a website and you put official share buttons on your website, use intrusive analytics platforms (like Google Analytics instead of Piwik), serve ads through a third-party ad network or use pervasive cookies to share and sell data on your users, you're contributing to a user-hostile web.
+If you run a website and you put official share buttons on your website, use intrusive analytics platforms (like X and Y, instead of Piwik), serve ads through a third-party ad network or use pervasive cookies to share and sell data on your users, you're contributing to a user-hostile web.
 You're using free and open-source tools created by thousands of collaborators around the world, over an open web and in the spirit of sharing, to subvert users.

 ## Gated Communities